Mortara case: Italian unification; Edgardo flees

-Momolo Mortara followed the Italian Army into Rome hoping to finally reclaim his son.
+Momolo Mortara followed the Royal Italian Army into Rome, hoping to finally reclaim his son.
 According to some accounts, he was preceded by his son Riccardo, Edgardo's elder brother, who had entered the kingdom's service as an infantry officer.
 Riccardo Mortara fought his way to San Pietro in Vincoli and found his brother's convent room.
 Edgardo covered his eyes, raised his hand in front of him and shouted: "Get back, Satan!"
 When Riccardo said that he was his brother, Edgardo replied: "Before you get any closer to me, take off that assassin's uniform."
 Whatever the truth, what is certain is that Edgardo reacted to the capture of Rome with intense panic.
 He later wrote: "After the Piedmontese troops entered Rome ... they used their force to seize the neophyte Coen from the Collegio degli Scolopi, [then] turned toward San Pietro in Vincoli to try to kidnap me as well."
 The Roman chief of police asked Edgardo to return to his family to appease public opinion, but he refused.
 He subsequently met the Italian commander, General Alfonso Ferrero La Marmora, who told him that as he was 19 years old he could do as he wished.
 Edgardo was smuggled out of Rome by train along with a priest on 22 October 1870, late at night and in lay clothes.
-He made his way north and escaped to Austria.
+He made his way north and escaped to Austria-Hungary.

 Father Mortara

 Edgardo found shelter in a convent of the Canons Regular in Austria, where he lived under an assumed name.
-In 1872 he moved to a monastery at Poitiers in France, where Pope Pius regularly corresponded with the bishop about the young man.
-After a year, Pio Edgardo Mortara was ordained as a priest – with special dispensation as at 21 he was technically too young.
-He received a personal letter from the Pope to mark the occasion and a lifetime trust fund of 7,000 lire to support him.
+In 1872, he moved to a monastery at Poitiers in France, where Pope Pius regularly corresponded with the bishop about the young man.
+After a year, Pio Edgardo Mortara was ordained as a priest.
+That required special dispensation because, aged 21, he was technically too young.
+He received a personal letter from the Pope to mark the occasion, along with a lifetime trust fund of 7,000 lire to support him.